 Hamm Clinic provides clinical services using a multi-disciplinary approach.
 Psychiatry staff are on site.
 Pre-doctoral interns learn to work closely with psychiatrists who value and support the role of psychotherapy as an important and effective treatment.
 Psychiatrists at Hamm Clinic take the time necessary to understand patients and work with their therapist.
 Multidisciplinary clinical teams meet weekly to review and consult on clinical cases.

 Intensive supervision throughout the training year is provided by clinicians with a dedication to professional training.
-Formal training includes: 2 hours/week of individual supervision, 1-2 hour/week of psychological testing supervision, 1 hour/week multidisciplinary treatment team consultation, 1-2 hours/month of discipline specific group supervision, 1.25 hours/month in-service training, and 2-hours/week of didactic seminars on psychotherapy-related topics.
-This year’s seminar offerings include, but are not limited to: Treatment and Diagnosis, Psychodynamic Therapy, Cognitive Behavioral Treatment for Panic, Working with Trauma, Transference and Countertransference, Resistance, Personality Disorders, CBT of Anxiety, Working with Seniors, Accelerated Experiential Dynamic Psychotherapy, Working Cross-Culturally in Therapy, Working with Latinos/Latinas, and Working with the Body and Emotions in Therapy.
+Formal training includes: 2 hours/week of individual supervision, 1-2 hour/week of psychological testing supervision, 1 hour/week multidisciplinary treatment team consultation/supervision, 1-2 hours/month of discipline specific group supervision, 1.25 hours/month in-service training, and 3-hours/week of didactic seminars on psychotherapy-related topics.
+This year’s seminar offerings include, but are not limited to: Treatment and Diagnosis, Anti-Racist/Anti-Oppressive Practice, Psychodynamic Therapy, Facilitating Process and Skill Groups, Cognitive Behavioral Treatment for Panic, Working with Trauma, Transference and Countertransference, Resistance, Personality Disorders, CBT of Anxiety, Working with Seniors, Accelerated Experiential Dynamic Psychotherapy, Working Cross-Culturally in Therapy, Working with Latinos/Latinas, and Working with the Body and Emotions in Therapy.